 If you won’t be writing the case study yourself, create a template to guide your writer/s.
 This helps to ensure their work will meet your expectations and cover the aspects you want covered.
 A case study template also establishes a consistent approach for your future case studies, regardless of who does the work.

 Don’t forget, you can download and use our free case study template.

 Once the writing is completed, add relevant photos.
 This is especially important when the work your company did included visual changes or improvements.
 You could reach out to your client for before and after pictures, but it’s a good idea to establish a practice of taking your own progress shots during significant projects.

 Where projects are digital rather than physical, you may be able to use charts, graphs and screenshots to add visual appeal and back up information in your copy.

 Typos, punctuation errors or inconsistent spacing can create a perception of carelessness – not a quality that is attractive to potential clients.
 You want your published case studies to shine in every way, so polish and proofread carefully before publication.

 Done well, case studies can be among the most effective pieces of content you create.
 They tell fabulous stories – stories that appeal because they’re situation-relevant, ‘real life’, and have the appealing element of people overcoming obstacles to succeed.

 The key to success is in the planning.
 Develop a streamlined process for identifying appropriate projects, getting permission, collecting information and images, and writing the case studies, and you’ll soon be able to turn our fresh ones regularly with minimum effort.

 Have you helped your clients to overcome challenges, upgrade systems, create special spaces or boost their revenue?
 If you have, creating one or two case studies for each type of client you hope to attract could be well worth your while.

-And if your internal marketing resources are a little stretched, we’re here to help – you can call 1300 880 543 to discuss your requirements or download our brochure/price guide for more information about our services.
+And if your internal marketing resources are a little stretched, contact a content marketing agency for help – you can call us 1300 880 543 to discuss your requirements or download our brochure/price guide for more information about our services.